microsoft/PowerToys/README.md

 [PowerRename](/src/modules/powerrename) - PowerRename is a Windows Shell Extension for advanced bulk renaming using search and replace or regular expressions.
 PowerRename allows simple search and replace or more advanced regular expression matching.
 While you type in the search and replace input fields, the preview area will show what the items will be renamed to.
 PowerRename then calls into the Windows Explorer file operations engine to perform the rename.
 This has the benefit of allowing the rename operation to be undone after PowerRename exits.

+### File Explorer

+- CRUTKAS TO PUT STUFF HERE
+- SVG PREVIEW PANE
+- MARKDOWN PREVIEW PANE

+### Image Resizer

+- CRUTKAS TO PUT STUFF HERE

+Image Resizer is a Windows Shell Extension for quickly resizing images.
+With a simple right click from File Explorer, resize one or many images instantly.

+### Window Walker (Text based alt-tab alternative)

+- CRUTKAS TO PUT STUFF HERE

 ### Version 1.0 plan

 Our plan for all the [goals and utilities for v1.0 detailed over here in the wiki][v1].

 ## What's Happening

-### February 2020 Update
+### March 2020 Update

-Our mantra for the 0.15 was infrastructure, quality, stability and work toward getting a way to auto-update PowerToys.
-While it took a bit longer to get here, we feel it was worth the extra time to fix bugs that really impacted your experience with PowerToys.
+Our mantra for the 0.16 was adding in new features along with a continual push for quality and stability.
+We are working toward getting a way to auto-update PowerToys and have a good plan for this.
+We want to proactively thank the community for quickly identifying a few bugs inside 0.15 and allowing us to quickly release 0.15.1 and 0.15.2.

 Below are just a few of the bullet items from this release.

-- We shipped [v0.15][github-release-link]!
+- We shipped [v0.16][github-release-link]!
-- Make you aware there is a new version from within PowerToys
-- Removed requirement to always 'run as admin'
-- Added almost 300 unit tests to increase stability and prevent regressions.
-- Resolved almost 100 issues
-- Made .NET Framework parts of the source run faster with NGEN
-- Improved for how we store data locally
+- CRUTKAS ADD

+For 0.17, we are proactively working on:

+- Auto-updating
+- Win+R replacement (launcher)
+- Keyboard remapping
-- Increased FancyZones compatibility with applications
+- Performance improvements with FancyZones
-- Initial work for 4 new PowerToys added for 0.16!
-- Created the [v1.0 strategy][v1], the [launcher](https://github.com/microsoft/PowerToys/wiki/Launcher), the [keyboard manager](https://github.com/microsoft/PowerToys/wiki/Keyboard-Manager) specs
-- Work on cleaning up our issue backlog and labels

-For 0.16, we have some fun things planned and hopefully will be able to ship pretty quickly.
-Here are the new utilities we'll enable:

-- An alternative to Alt-Tab PowerToy
-- SVG preview pane for support Explorer
-- Markdown preview pane support for Explorer
-- Image Resizer PowerToy
+Future release work, we are proactively working on:

+- Settings v2 / Fix bug #243

 ## Developer Guidance